fmbot-discord/docs/docs/supporter.md

 If your supporter subscription expires, this service is no longer available and the bot will only use your Last.fm stats.

 Your imported plays are however saved and will be available again if you resubscribe in the future.

-#### Does being an .fmbot supporter give me Last.fm Pro?
-Or the other way around?

-No, .fmbot is not affiliated with Last.fm.

 #### I have a question that isn't listed here